medavox/lfn/egg.lfn.md

 “No ajita tu,” Me ia dise.
 “Los va es bon.
 Tua xices va recorda tu como perfeta en cada modo.
 Los no ia ave tempo a deveni despetosa de tu.
 Tua sposa va plora a estra, ma va es lejerida secreta.
-Es justa, tua your sposia en curso de ia fali.
-Si lo es cualce consola, el ia senti cuplable multe per senti lejerida.”
+En justa, tua sposia en curso de ia fali.
+Si lo es cualce consola, el ia senti culpable multe per senti lejerida.”

 “O,” tu ia dise.
 Donce cual va aveni a pos?
-Esce me vade a la sielo o enferno o simil?”
+Esce me vade a la sielo o la enferno o simil?”

 “No la un e no la otra,” me ia dise.
 “Tu va reincarne.”

 “A,” tu ia dise.
 “Alora la Indus ia dise coreta,”

 “All religions are right in their own way,” I said.
 “Walk with me.”
+“Tota la relijios es coreta en sua modo propre,” me ia dise.
+“Pasea con me.”

 You followed along as we strode through the void.
 “Where are we going?”
+Tu ia segue en cuando nos ia gami tra la vacua.
+“Do nos vade?”

 “Nowhere in particular,” I said.
 “It’s just nice to walk while we talk.”
+“A no loca spesifada,” me ia dise.
+“Lo es mera bon a pasea en cuando nos parla.”

 “So what’s the point, then?”
 You asked.
 “When I get reborn, I’ll just be a blank slate, right?
 A baby.
 So all my experiences and everything I did in this life won’t matter.”
+“Donce cual es an la razona?” tu ia demanda.
+“Cuando me es renaseda, me va recorda no cosa, si?
+ Un bebe.
+Alora tota mea esperias e tota la cosas cual me ia fa en esta vive no va importa.”

 “Not so!”
 I said.
 “You have within you all the knowledge and experiences of all your past lives.
 You just don’t remember them right now.”
+"Acel no es la caso!” me ia dise.
+“Tu ave en tu tota la sabe e esperias de tota tua vives pasada.
+Tu mera no recorda los aora mesma.”

 I stopped walking and took you by the shoulders.
 “Your soul is more magnificent, beautiful, and gigantic than you can possibly imagine.
 A